Overview of easy actions you can take right now

 Write a letter to your MP or MLA, and ask to meet with them.

-Here is a draft letter you can use.
-Ask for a meeting so you can have a conversation with them about basic income, and why this issue is important to you.
+Check out our draft letter for some helpful ideas.
+Personalize your letter.
+Tell them you live in their riding and why a basic income guarantee is important to you.
+Ask for a meeting so you can have a conversation with them about basic income.
 If your MP would like more information, we can help organize a meeting with experts your MP would like to speak to.
-You can email us here.
+We can suggest the right expert to speak with your MP, You can email us here.

 Paper Petitions